2 cups Isomalt

 - Store unused cooled portion in sealed container.
 Do not refrigerate.

-- If you wish to break sticks, place in a sealed plastic bag and break with a small hammer, caution pieces are sharp
+- If you wish to break pieces, place in a sealed plastic bag and break with a small hammer, caution pieces are sharp

 - To clean up, soak in warm water and detergent to loosen